 The Internet Mapping Project

 The Internet Mapping Project was started at Bell Labs in the summer of 1998.
-Its goal is to acquire and save Internet topological data over a long period of time.
+Its goal was to acquire and save Internet topological data over a long period of time.
 This data has been used in the study of routing problems and changes, DDoS attacks, and graph theory.
+Data collection stopped in 2011.
+The data is available via bittorent somewhere.

 In the fall of 2000, Ches and Hal moved to a spin-off from Lucent/Bell Labs named Lumeta Corporation.
-This company applies our topological discovery techniques to discover the perimeter of our clients' intranets.
-Both Hal and Ches have moved on from Lumeta.
+This company applied our topological discovery techniques to discover the perimeter of our clients' intranets.
+We both have moved on from Lumeta.

 Introduction